 Adding colorful foods to our plates delivers important vitamins, fiber, antioxidants and minerals that help us stay well.
 And most vegetables are naturally low in calories, fat and gluten.
 There’s only one caveat to eating more vegetables, and that’s knowing how they interact with the drugs we take.
 Talk to your doctor to verify that the vegetables and other foods you enjoy don’t impact your medications.

-Fresh vegetables are the best options because they have more nutrients and no additives.
+Fresh vegetables are the best option because they have more nutrients and no additives.
 Frozen vegetables – without sauces – can be good alternatives, especially for those of us living with arthritis.
 Canned vegetables are the trickiest choice because of the salt, sugar and additives they’re packed in, which can be especially troublesome for people with heart issues and diabetes.

 How to roast sweet potatoes and other vegetables